 As we see that a person feel safe in the intimate zone, the personal bubble is considered to be around 3 feet.
 That is a diameter of the intimate zone.

 Relationships at home or with close friends work in the Intimate and Personal zones.
 When we communicate within the community (known but not close to us) it is called a Group.
 When we deal with an open audience or public, we call that a Public Zone.

 Paralanguage (How something is said, not what is said!) is the pitch and tone of our verbal message.
 "How something is said, not what is said."
 When we speak other people read our voices in addition to listening to our words.
-They pay attention to our pace of speaking, time, loudness, tone and inflection.
+They pay attention to our pace of speaking, time, loudness, tone and inflexion.
 Our tone of voice can indicate sarcasm, anger, affection, and confidence.
 Pitch is high and low modulation of voice.
 It depicts anger and happiness.
 High pitch helps to reinforce with cover and coat.
 High pitch helps to highlight the important message and low pitch can determine less importance, fatigue, and disinterest.

 Chronemics or timing plays a very important role in a presentation to establish proper sync or wavelength between verbal and non-verbal communications.
 The sense of time helps to indicate the starting and ending of an event.
 It can depict interest and disinterest in the audience as well as the speaker.
 For example, looking at the watch while giving a presentation can indicate disinterest and can evade the audience from listening and marks the loss of interest.
 Various aspects of time are temporal processing, cognition, emotions, embodiments, interval time and perception.